rya-sge/access-denied/_posts/2026-09-15-aztec-noir-contract-code-reuse-without-inheritance.md

 After the refactor, each variant still carries, per entry point, the declaration line, its attributes, the `enqueue_self` call and the event emission.
 On the token above that is roughly forty percent of what the entry points used to be, and all of it is declaration rather than rule.
 A test that reads each variant's selectors from its compiled interface and asserts the shared set is equal across variants turns "keep the files in step" from a review rule into a check.

 Two things could change this.
 The documentation itself says the single-file restriction is not permanent: "we expect to lift some of these restrictions sometime after the release of Noir 1.0".
-And Noir's `comptime` metaprogramming, which is how the `#[aztec]` macro generates the plumbing today, could in principle stamp a set of entry points into a contract from a description — the framework already generates `interface()` and `enqueue_self` that way.
+And Noir's `comptime` metaprogramming, which is how the `#[aztec]` macro generates its wrappers, selectors and interfaces today, could in principle stamp a set of entry points into a contract from a description — the framework already generates `interface()` and `enqueue_self` that way.
 A project-level macro of that kind is possible now and fragile now, because it would depend on macro internals that have changed with every framework release.
 Until the language moves, the trait-and-library shape above is the stable one.

 ## Conclusion